ssvlabs/ssv/ibft/IBFT.md

 ### Terminology
 - **`VALIDATOR`**: block validation participant - a.k.a. node.
 - **`PROPOSER`**: a block validation participant - node - chosen to propose a block in a consensus round.
 - **`ROUND`**: a consensus turn.
-Starts with a proposer creating a block proposal and ends with a block commitment or a round change.
+Starts with a proposer creating a block proposal and ends with a block attestation - or a round change.
 - **`PROPOSAL`**: a new block generation with an undergoing consensus processing.
+- **`ATTESTATION`**: votes by validators which confirm the validity of a block.
 - **`SEQUENCE`**: a sequence number of a proposal.
 It shall be greater than all previous sequence numbers.
-- **`COMMITTEE`**: group of nodes - validators - responsible for a consensus voting to assure a valid block generated
+- **`COMMITTEE`**: group of nodes - validators - responsible for a consensus voting to assure a valid block generated.
-- **`SIGNATURES`**: a vote from a node to confirm a valid proposal
+- **`SIGNATURES`**: a technical signature from a node to attest messages broadcast for a given block.

 ### Consensus States